h3nock/ai-deep-dive/web/content/build-chatgpt/02-tokenization/challenges/02-token-merger/description.md

 visibleTestCases: 2
 ---

-Once we've identified the most frequent pair, we need to merge it.

 Given a list of token integers `ids`, a `pair` to find, and a `new_id` to replace it with, return a new list where every consecutive occurrence of the pair is replaced with `new_id`.

 **Note:** When you replace a pair, both elements are consumed.
 Think carefully about how this affects overlapping patterns like `[1, 1, 1]` when merging `(1, 1)`.